 If you support push notifications and want Apple mobile devices to receive push notifications over your Wi-Fi network, you also need to open port 5223 on your enterprise Wi-Fi network.
 Port 5223 is an outbound TCP port used by the Apple Push Notification Service (APNS).
 The mobile device initiates the connection.
 For details, see http://support.apple.com/kb/TS1629 .

 |An Apple device using the Lync 2013 Mobile client does not require push notifications.|

-For additional details and guidance on port and protocol requirements for Autodiscover, see Port Summary - Autodiscover.
+For additional details and guidance on port and protocol requirements for Autodiscover, see Port summary - Autodiscover in Lync Server 2013.

 If you support automatic discovery for Lync mobile clients, you need to modify the subject alternative name lists on certificates to support secure connections from the mobile clients.
 You need to request and assign new certificates, adding the subject alternative name entries described in this section, for each Front End Server and Director that runs the Autodiscover Service.
 The recommended approach is to also modify the subject alternative names lists on certificates for your reverse proxies.
 You need to add subject alternative name entries for every SIP domain in your organization.